Who is at risk of severe illness from COVID-19

 - are an infant under the age of 1 month

 - are a child under the age of 2 who was born premature (less than 37 weeks)

 - are a child with multiple chronic conditions.

 Our restrictions have eased, but we still need to keep up healthy habits to keep ourselves and our whānau safe.
-Our high vaccination rates mean we can slowly start to focus on returning to a normal way of life.
+We have a relatively highly vaccinated population and most people know they can self-manage COVID-19 and access support if needed.
+This means we can slowly start to focus on returning to a normal way of life.

 Let whānau, friends, neighbours and colleagues know what they can do to support you.

 If you are worried, talk to your doctor or health professional for advice.

 How to protect yourself

 - Get your booster vaccine if you are eligible.
 If you have not been vaccinated yet, talk to your doctor or health professional for advice.
 Vaccine advice if you have a health condition.